noders-team/service/docs/testnet-networks/osmosis/snapshot.md

 :::info ADVANCED ROUTE

-We also have [CHAIN_NAME] state-sync service to help you bootstrap a node.
+We also have Osmosis state-sync service to help you bootstrap a node.

 :::